Home » Recipes » Mom’s Famous Southern Buttermilk Biscuits

 • Don’t over work the dough!
 The more you work it, the less tender and flakey it’s going to be.

 • Don’t skip folding the dough.
 This step is crucial for all those delicious layers!
-If you just dump, roll, cut, and bake, the biscuits will still taste good, but they will be gummy.
+If you just dump, roll, cut, and bake, the biscuits will still taste good, but they will be heavy.

 • Make sure the biscuits are touching in the pan!
 This will allow them to rise much better.